brenoportella/Dockerized-App-with-CI-CD/README.md

 - Environment variables: secure configuration for containers

 ## Future Improvements
-- Use production WSGI server (Gunicorn) instead of Flask dev server
-- Add error handling in endpoints
 - Add automated tests for CI
-- Configure deployment to cloud servers

 ## Author
 Developed as part of a DevOps learning path and portfolio building project.